Use your e-Residency digital ID

 - Web browsers can cache (temporarily remember) the PIN1 code used during an active browser session.
 Because of that, it may be possible to enter e-services without inserting PIN1-code repeatedly.
 Caching the PIN1 code can be avoided by following these three steps:

 - After using your e-Residency digi-ID in an e-service, log out from the service using the “Exit”, “Log out” or “Close” buttons.

-- After using your e-Residency digi-ID, remove it from the card reader.
+- After using your e-Residency digital ID, remove it from the card reader.

 - Close all web browser windows (Internet Explorer, Mozilla Firefox, Chrome, Safari) after you have finished using a service.

-- In case your e-Residency ID card or your codes get stolen, immediately notify the help line by calling +372 677 3377.
+- In case your e-Residency digital ID card or your codes get stolen, immediately notify the help line by calling +372 677 3377.
 They will suspend the certificates.
 You should only do so if they are stolen or lost for sure as they can not be reactivated remotely.

 The electronic personal identification function of the e-Residency digital ID allows all persons to securely identify their clients or service users over the internet.
 Just like how we show an identity document when completing a card transaction in a store, we can show our ID card for verification over the internet.
 This allows service providers to be certain of the user’s true identity.